How to Find Water in the Desert

 Dense Areas of Green Plant Life

-Any plant you find in the desert will require water to survive, even if it is the most miniscule amount.
+Any plant you find in the desert will require water to survive, even if it is the most minuscule amount.
 A single plant will mean that there is water in the vicinity.
 It would seem obvious therefore that an increase in the number of plants you can see, and the more dense and green they become the greater the indication that they are tapping into a greater quantity of water.

 In short, head towards areas of dense vegetation to find water.